Codecademy/docs/content/git/concepts/pull-requests/pull-requests.md

   - 'learn-the-command-line'
 ---

-Pull Requests (PRs) are used to recommend the merging of code from one branch into a different branch.
+Pull requests (PRs) are used to recommend the merging of code from one branch into a different branch.
 PRs are a core tool in open-source software development as it allows developers to propose changes to large, open-source codebases.

 After reviewing, if the changes are approved by author(s)/collaborators of the repository, they are merged into the base branch (this is usually named the `main` branch).
 If the changes are not approved, the maintainer(s) may either ask the requester for additional changes or decline the PR altogether.